 The focus of the event is climate change; each talk should reflect that.
 This is not a regular TEDx event.
 The Countdown initiative is focused on five subject areas: energy, transport, materials, food and nature.
 If you decide to host live speakers, these are the solution areas to explore.
 You can find more information about the Countdown initiative at countdown.ted.com.
 You can find guidance on finding, inviting and preparing speakers in the TEDx organizer guide.

-The event can be as brief as a couple of hours, and up to one day in length.
-It can be held anytime from August 1 to December 31, 2022.
+The event can be as brief as a couple of hours and up to one day in length.
+It can be held anytime until December 31, 2023.

 Your Countdown event can be as simple or elaborate as you want it to be.